PintoGideon/notes/React/GettingStarted.md

 will be bound to the React Component Class.
 When we write this.props, we are accessing the props property on the component.

+Link to an example that explains this: https://www.smashingmagazine.com/2014/01/understanding-javascript-function-prototype-bind/

 ### Building Custom Component methods

 In react, inside render(), this is bound to the component.
 Understanding the binding of this